quicbit-js/qb-standard/doc/variable-glossary.md

-Programmers well-versed in OO methodology might suggest replacing parameter conventions like **src**, **off**, and **lim** with objects that capture these concepts in methods.
+Programmers well-versed in OO methodology might suggest replacing parameter conventions like **src**, **off**, and **lim** with objects that capture and enforce these concepts in methods.
 But wrappers introduce the burden of wrapping and unwrapping as well as a burden on the reader to learn non-standard and non-trivial types.
-Arrays, strings and plain objects are preferred for their simplicity, transparency and ubiquity.
+Arrays, strings and plain objects can be preferred for their simplicity, transparency and ubiquity.

 ## Why so curt?